opendocsg/slw-judgments-backfill/2006_SGCA_7/report.md

 **Section 10(5)**

 40     From the arguments of the taxpayer, the first issue that requires determination is the construction of the expression, “right is obtained ... by reason of any employment”, in s 10(5).
 Following from the basic premise that tax laws, and I would say of any other law, shall _prima facie_ only have territorial effect, the judge below, Choo Han Teck J, came to the view that the term “any employment” in the provision had therefore to mean employment in Singapore and that for a stock option to fall within the provision, the option must have been granted to an employee by his employer when the former is employed in Singapore.
-He explained (at [7] of his judgment reported at [2005] 4 SLR 315):
+He explained (at [7] of his judgment reported at <span class="citation">[2005] 4 SLR 315</span>):

  [Section]10(5) ... imposed a tax liability in respect of gains derived from the exercise of a right obtained by reason of an employment held by him.
 No country or place was specified or excluded, and thus, the only country of relevance is Singapore because tax laws are territorial.